SergioDgz/my-first-repo/README.md

 Three of my favorite books are:

-- *The man in search of happyness* by Viktor Frankl
+- *The man in search of happiness* by Viktor Frankl
 - *Memorias de Marco Aurelio* by Marco Aurelio
 - *The future is faster than you think* Peter D